Is the pressure so great that you sometimes feel like your head is going to explode?

 But… if you slow down enough to think things through, you will be able to use your experience and skill to give it your best and make every effort to avoid mistakes.
 That’s all you can ask of yourself.

-When you accept that you are human and mistakes are possible, you will be less likely to self-flagellate when situations take a dark turn — especially pressure situations.
+When you accept that you are human and mistakes are possible, you will be less likely to self-flagellate when things take a dark turn — especially pressure situations.

 Acceptance of your fallibility can help you relax.
 With the tension gone, knowledge, talent, and expertise are accessed more easily.